395t/coding-assignment-week-8-vit-2/README.md

 **Learning Rate Ablation Study**

 For 12 epochs, we fixed the batch size to 128.
+The learning rate we tested were 1e-1, 1e-2, 1e-3, and 1e-4.
 The model parameters are as follows:

 | Model Parameter | Vaue |
 | ------------- | ------------- |